alkistissyt/hDQN-IDS/README.md

 - All datasets are publicly available for research purposes
 - Check individual dataset licenses and terms of use before downloading
 - Consider computational requirements for processing large datasets
+- All trained models will be saved in the models/ folder.